arrikenw/IT-Project/README.md

 The flow of control during the handling of a request is as follows:

+1. Request is recieved at server.js
-1. Request is received at index router
+2. Request is passed to index router
-2. Request is passed down to sub-router by index router
+3. Request is passed down to sub-router by index router
-3. Authentication of user token occurs
+4. Authentication of user token occurs (optional)
-4. Controller function is called by sub-router
+5. Controller function is called by sub-router
-5. Controller carries out request
+6. Controller carries out request
-6. Response is sent
+7. Response is sent

 We provide an in-depth review of our authentication process and controller functionality below.